narasimhudumeetsworld/Om-vinayaka-prayaga-vaibhav-inventions-Copy-Right-License/README.md

 © 2024-2025 Prayaga Vaibhav.
 All rights reserved.

-This repository and all associated content, documentation, templates, examples, and materials are protected under the **Prayaga Vaibhav Proprietary License - All Rights Reserved**.
+This repository and all associated content, documentation, examples, and materials are protected under the **Prayaga Vaibhav Proprietary License - All Rights Reserved**.

 **218+ Inventions Protected** | **International Legal Framework** | **Comprehensive IP Protection**